 Yes!
 Regular checkups with your family dentist are important while in braces.
 Your family dentist will determine the intervals between cleaning appointments while you are in braces.
 We are happy to remove your wires before you head to the dentist then replace them when you are done.

 Yes.
 Once treatment begins, we will explain the complete instructions and provide a comprehensive list of foods to avoid.
 Some of those foods include ice, hard candy, raw vegetables, and all sticky foods (i.e. caramel and taffy).
 A more detailed list of foods can be found under the "Foods to Avoid" section.
 You can avoid most emergency appointments for repair of broken or damaged braces by carefully following our instructions.

 Patients should brush their teeth a minimum of twice each day: after breakfast and before going to bed.
 However, we encourage patients to brush after each time they eat for the best possible oral hygiene.
 We also recommend that each patient floss their teeth a minimum of once per day, preferably before going to bed.
-We show each patient how to brush and floss their teeth with braces and may also provide a prescription for a special fluoride, if necessary
+We show each patient how to properly brush and floss their teeth after appliances are placed to ensure mastery of the techniques.

 If your braces are causing excessive pain or if something breaks, you should call our office.
 In most cases, we can address these issues over the telephone.
 If you require an emergency appointment, we will set aside time to see you as soon as possible.